-Absences not defined above or not having an accompanying note from the parent; legal guardian; person having lawful control of the student; or person standing in loco parentis, presented in the timeline required by this policy, shall be considered as unexcused absences.
-Students with (10) unexcused absences in a course in a semester may not receive credit for that course.
+Absences that are not defined above; do not have an accompanying note from the parent; legal guardian; person having lawful control of the student; or person standing in loco parentis; or have an accompanying note that is not presented or uploaded within the timeline required by this policy; shall be considered as unexcused absences.
+Students with (insert number) unexcused absences in a course in a semester may not receive credit for that course.
 At the discretion of the principal after consultation with persons having knowledge of the circumstances of the unexcused absences, the student may be denied promotion or graduation.
-Excessive absences shall not be a reason for expulsion or dismissal of a student.
+Excessive absences shall not be a reason for expulsion or dismissal of a student

-When a student has (5) unexcused absences, his/her parents, legal guardians, persons with lawful control of the student, or persons standing in loco parentis shall be notified.
+When a student has 10 unexcused absences, his/her parents, legal guardians, persons with lawful control of the student, or persons standing in loco parentis shall be notified.
 Notification shall be by telephone by the end of the school day in which such absence occurred or by regular mail with a return address sent no later than the following school day.

-Whenever a student exceeds (10) unexcused absences in a semester, the District shall notify the prosecuting authority and the parent, legal guardian, person having lawful control of the student, or persons standing in loco parentis shall be subject to a civil penalty as prescribed by law.
+Whenever a student exceeds 10 unexcused absences in a semester, the district shall notify the prosecuting authority and the parent, legal guardian, person having lawful control of the student, or persons standing in loco parentis shall be subject to a civil penalty as prescribed by law.

 It is the Arkansas General Assembly's intention that students having excessive absences be given assistance in obtaining credit for their courses.
 Therefore, at any time prior to when a student exceeds the number of unexcused absences permitted by this policy, the student, or his/her parent, legal guardian, person with lawful control of the student, or person standing in loco parentis may petition the school or district's administration for special arrangements to address the student's unexcused absences.
 If formal arrangements are granted, they shall be formalized into a written agreement which will include the conditions of the agreement and the consequences for failing to fulfill the agreement's requirements.
-The agreement shall be signed by the student, the student's parent; legal guardian; person having lawful control of the student; or person standing in loco parentis, and the school or district administrator or designee.
+The agreement shall be signed by the student; the student's parent; legal guardian; person having lawful control of the student; or person standing in loco parentis; and the school or district administrator or designee.
 Students who attend in-school suspension shall not be counted absent for those days.
 Days missed due to out-of-school suspension or expulsion shall be unexcused absences.

-The District shall notify the Department of Finance and Administration whenever a student fourteen (14) years of age or older is no longer in school.
+The district shall notify the Department of Finance and Administration whenever a student fourteen (14) years of age or older is no longer in school.
 The Department of Finance and Administration is required to suspend the former student's operator's license unless he/she meets certain requirements specified in the statute.